ipilcher/rhsummit/guide.md

 > Red Hat Enterprise Linux 7 or Red Hat OpenStack Platform 11 to Red Hat OpenStack
 > Platform 12.

 This command will take approximately 10 minutes to complete.
+(Yellow warning text can be ignored.)

 ```
 (undercloud) [stack@undercloud haproxy]$ openstack undercloud upgrade